 Jumpstart your energy education at Stanford!
-Build your personal energy network and hear about current research from over 30 distinguished Stanford energy faculty and expert speakers.
+Build your personal energy network and hear about current research from distinguished Stanford energy faculty and expert speakers.
 Develop a broad perspective on energy and meet Silicon Valley energy entrepreneurs.
-Participate in an experiential group activity with your peers.
-Visit Stanford’s state of the art Central Energy Facility and take an optional half-day tour of SLAC National Accelerator Laboratory.
-This four-and-a-half-day course will allow you to build an interdisciplinary cross-campus community with fellow new students who share an interest in energy.
-An energy background is not required; incoming graduate and professional students from all schools and departments are encouraged to apply.
+Compete in the En-ROADS team challenge.
+This four-day course will allow you to meet fellow incoming and current graduate and professional school students who share and interest in energy, and build an interdisciplinary cross-campus community.
+An energy background is not required; incoming and current graduate and professional students from all schools and departments are encouraged to apply.

 - Sally Benson, PhD, co-director, Precourt Institute for Energy; professor, Energy Resources Engineering

 - Arun Majumdar, PhD, co-director, Precourt Institute for Energy; professor, Mechanical Engineering and Photon Science

 - Tom Devereaux, PhD, director, Stanford Institute for Materials and Energy Sciences (SIMES); professor, Photon Science, SLAC National Accelerator Laboratory

 Open to all incoming and returning graduate students in any discipline.
 Space is limited to 130.

 By participating fully in this course, you will:

 - Learn about the breadth and depth of energy research from over 20 Stanford faculty and researchers